UAE visa photo 40x60

 Use the measured frame below instead of approximating the crop by eye.

-The stored frame for UAE Visa offline on this route is 43×55 mm.
+The required format for UAE Visa offline on this page is 43×55 mm.

 Aim for head height around 72%.
 The recommended band on this page is 64% to 80%.
 Leave about 8% above the head, with an allowed range of 5% to 12%.

-No exact pixel target is stored here, so preserve the ratio and confirm any destination limits separately.
+No exact pixel target is listed here, so preserve the ratio and confirm any destination limits separately.

 Digital vs print usage